Unifying the Brascamp-Lieb Inequality and the Entropy Power Inequality: Introduction

 \section{Introduction}

 Information inequalities provide some of the most powerful mathematical tools in an information theorist's toolbox and are therefore a vital part of information theory.
 Inequalities such as the non-negativity of mutual information and the data processing inequality are so fundamental to information theory that they are inseparable from information-theoretic notation.
 These basic inequalities, combined with Fano's inequality, are powerful enough to yield the converse of Shannon's channel coding theorem.
 For harder problems in network information theory, it is necessary to develop more nuanced information inequalities.
 Not surprisingly, it is often the case that discovering new inequalities leads to breakthroughs in network information theory problems.
 Some examples of information inequalities that spurred such breakthroughs include the entropy power inequality \cite{Sha48, Bla65}, numerous strengthened forms of the entropy power inequality \cite{Cos85, ZamFed93, Cou18}, strong data processing inequalities \cite{PolWu17}, and inequalities that established certain continuity properties of entropy \cite{PolWu16}.

-In this paper, we present a new class of information inequalities that unifies two fundamental inequalities in information theory: the entropy power inequality (EPI) and the Brascamp-Lieb inequality (BLI).
-This new formulation has potential applications in network information theory and beyond.
+On a related note, ``single-letter characterizations" of a capacity region or outer bounds to a capacity region in network information theory are induced by subadditive functionals that reduce the characterization of the region to one governed by a single channel use.
+In this paper, we identify a new functional that is sub-additive and for which Gaussian distributions are extremal.
+Consequently, we obtain a new class of information inequalities that unifies two fundamental inequalities: the entropy power inequality (EPI) and the Brascamp-Lieb inequality (BLI).
 In what follows, we provide a brief introduction to the EPI and the BLI and state our main results.